webplatform/docs/tutorials/mobile_viewport/index.md

 '''Warning:''' Applying the above CSS within a ''desktop''-oriented interface interferes with the browser's zoom feature, which is not affected by mobile '''viewport''' settings.
-In that case, when users zoom a page, the dimensions of screen elements changes, but the size of the text does not.
+In that case, when users zoom in, the dimensions of screen elements changes, but the size of the text does not.
 If you are deploying a hybrid mobile interface adapted for desktop or tablet browsers, use media queries to narrow the scope of the above CSS.